 Two good schools for this training - the University of Washington (Seattle) and the University of California (San Francisco) - are described below, and a broader list of possibilities is also provided.
 Read on for more information on good radiology residencies and fellowships.

 1. University of Washington - Seattle Campus

 The UW Diagnostic Radiology Residency Program is very selective, with only ten percent of applicants being called for an interview.
-Residents of the program spend over 35% of their time at the UW Medical Center in Seattle, which was ranked 12th among America's Best Hospitals by U.S. News & World Report for 2011.
+Residents of the program spend over 35% of their time at the UW Medical Center in Seattle, which was a nationally ranked hospital in 12 specialties by U.S. News & World Report for 2015.
 After completing residency, most students choose to specialize further in radiology with a fellowship in areas such as mammography, pediatric radiology, interventional radiology, cardiopulmonary imaging or nuclear medicine.

 2. University of California - San Francisco

 |School Highlight: The UCSF School of Medicine was named the 3rd best primary care program in 2015 by U.S. News & World Report.|